akuaaddobea/alx-low_level_programming-1/0x0A-argc_argv/README.md

-It aims to leanr about how to use arguments passed to a program in C.
+It aims to teach about how to use arguments passed to a program in C.